Final report for ENC19-176

-- Effective BRM educational materials developed by working with Advisory Group.
+- Develop effective BRM educational materials by working with a SSLO Advisory Group.

-- Partnership with ISUEO to share materials with NCR colleagues by communication through newsletters, emails, and on the ISUEO website.
+- Partner with Iowa State University Extension and Outreach (ISUEO) to share materials with NCR colleagues by communication through newsletters, emails, and on the ISUEO website.

-- Partnership with ISUEO Small Farm Sustainability to make developed materials available for small holder livestock operations in Iowa as well as nationally via communication from Extension personnel as well as website availability of resources.
+- Partner with ISUEO Small Farm Sustainability to provide materials to small holder livestock operations in Iowa as well as nationally via communication from Extension personnel as well as website availability of resources.